didas72/COTWSaveManager/README.md

 # COTWSaveManager

-COTWSaveManager is a simple tool to allow you to keep multiple game saves without having to move the files yourself.
+COTWSaveManager is a simple tool for the game theHunter: Call of the Wild that allows you to keep multiple game saves without having to move any files yourself.
-The mod is also available in Nexus Mods: https://www.nexusmods.com/thehuntercallofthewild/mods/268
+The tool available in Nexus Mods: https://www.nexusmods.com/thehuntercallofthewild/mods/268

 # Installation

-This tool requires little installation process:
+Installing this program is as simple as:
-1) Create a folder anywhere on your computer for the tool
+1) Creating a folder anywhere on your computer
-2) Extract all files to that folder
+2) Extract all files to said folder
-3) Enjoy!
+3) \[Optionally] creating a desktop shortcut

 # Notes

-It is recommended that you backup your saves regularly, and specially before using the tool for the first time, as I haven't had the change to thouroughly test it yet.
+It is recommended that you backup your saves regularly, especially before using the tool for the first time, as I haven't had the chance to thouroughly test it yet.